Population synthesis of double neutron stars: Description of the Model

-In the models where we neglect the propeller effect a neutron star can both be spun down or up.
-The outcome depends on the value of the magnetic field and on the accretion rate.
+In the remaining models we allow the propeller effect to take place and the neutron star to be both spun down or up.
+The outcome depends on the value of the magnetic field and the accretion rate.